Published On: May 12 2013 12:30:59 AM CDTUpdated On: May 13 2016 01:00:00 AM CDT

 1970: The Beatles film "Let It Be" premieres in New York City.
 The documentary captures the band rehearsing and recording songs for the album "Let It Be" in January 1969.
 John Lennon, Paul McCartney, George Harrison and Ringo Starr collectively won an Academy Award for Best Original Song Score for the film.

-1964: Political satirist, comedian, actor and TV host Stephen Colbert, best known as the host of the satirical news show "The Colbert Report," is born in Washington, D.C.
+1964: Political satirist, comedian, actor and TV host Stephen Colbert, best known as the host of the satirical news show "The Colbert Report" and the late night talk show "Late Show," is born in Washington, D.C.
 Colbert also appeared in the TV shows "Dana Carvey Show," "Strangers with Candy" and "The Daily Show," the last of which "The Colbert Report" was spun off from.
-In April 2014, he was selected as David Letterman's successor as the host of "Late Show" after Letterman retires in 2015.

 1958: Ben Carlin becomes the first (and only) person to circumnavigate the world by amphibious vehicle, having travelled more than 11,000 miles by sea and 39,000 miles by land during a 10-year journey.